pramodr/pramodr/README.md

 ### Hi there, I'm Pramod 👋

 ## I'm a Developer!
 - 🔭 I’m currently working on a Portfolio!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣:rofl:
 - ⚡ Fun fact: I love to watch movies

 ### Connect with me: